ggluo/OpenCL-Image-Filters/readme.md

-# OpenCL Image Processing Filters with OpenCV
+# OpenCL Image Filters Examples

 This repository provides an implementation of various image processing filters using OpenCL and OpenCV.
 The filters include: